teamshares/shoelace/docs/pages/components/radio-group.md

     as: :radio_buttons,
     label: "What would you like to do?",
     collection: [
+      // Use {} to keep additional attributes like 'description' and 'disabled'
-      ["Issue shares", "issue_shares"],
+      // separate from the main label/value elements ["Issue shares", {}, "issue_shares"],
-      ["Employee buyback", "employee_buyback"],
+      ["Employee buyback", {}, "employee_buyback"],
       [
         "Cancel a certificate",
-        // Use {} to keep additional attributes like 'description' and 'disabled'
-        // separate from the main label/value elements { disabled: true },
+        { disabled: true },
         "cancel_certificate"
       ],